 Not everyone can take 10 days in Iceland to drive around the Ring Road.
 So, taking a small rental car or renting a campervan for a few days for the Golden Circle and Southern Iceland is a great alternative.

 We’re avid self-drivers having done the North Coast 500, Faroe Islands, Northern Ireland, and Overlanding across Africa because we love the freedom that our own car affords us.
 Having this freedom means you are not rushed from one car to the next while driving the Golden Circle and have time to enjoy yourselves.

 If you plan on driving the Golden Circle in Iceland yourself or even if you plan on taking a tour this guide will be sure to help you out!
+Here’s our favorite Golden Circle route!

-Iceland’s Golden Circle Route
+Driving the Golden Circle Route in Iceland

 Þingvellir National Park

 The first stop on the Golden Circle is Iceland’s first National Park, Þingvellir.
 Not only is it the first national park, but it’s also the location of Iceland’s first Parliament, started back in 930 AD.
 Back then an assembly of 48 chieftains would gather to discuss Viking law and hold court.
 It’s regarded as the founding of Iceland as a nation and historically important to Icelanders.